SpenceKonde/megaTinyCore/README.md

 ## IMPORTANT WARNINGS

+### ATTN: Linux Users
+**Only versions of the Arduino IDE downloaded from [arduino.cc](https://arduino.cc) should be used, NEVER from a linux package manager.
+The package managers often have the Arduino IDE - but have *modified it*.
+This is despite their knowing nothing about Arduino or embedded development in general, much less what they would need to know to modify it successfully** Those version are notorious for subtle but serious issues caused by these unwise modifications.
+This core should not be expected to work on such versions, and no modifications will be made for the sake of fixing versions of the IDE that come from package managers for this reason.

 ### IDE 2.0.x unsupported.
 If you use it, use the release not an old RC: all versions prior to 2.0.0-RC9.2 known to have critical regressions
 These bugs in the IDE prevent board settings from being correctly recognized.
 [This thread tracks known issues with 2.0 and workarounds](https://github.com/SpenceKonde/megaTinyCore/discussions/760).
 If you use unsupported software please reproduce all issues in 1.8.13 before reporting.

 ### IDE versions, and using the right one
-**Only versions of the Arduino IDE downloaded from [arduino.cc](https://arduino.cc) should be used.
-This is particularly relevant if you use Linux, as package managers often have the Arduino IDE - but have modified it, despite the fact that they don't know much of anything about Arduino.** Those version are notorious for subtle but serious issues caused by these unwise modifications. .
-This core should not be expected to work on such versions, and no modifications will be made for the sake of fixing versions of the IDE that come from package managers for this reason.

 V1.8.13 is the "golden version" and the only one I recommend.
 All the more recent ones gained bugs, and its the last version with a substantial improvement.
 Be aware it does have a vulnerable version of Log4J.

 Prior to megaTinyCore 2.6.0, manual installation of megaTinyCore would cause V1.8.14 of the IDE to crash due to [this bug](https://github.com/arduino/Arduino/issues/11813) when you install the core manually in your arduino folder.
 Users of 1.8.14 and later must use version 2.6.0 of megaTinyCore.